March 16, 2026

 Real-Life Example: Smart Timing Pays Off

-Consider a buyer who purchased a $400,000 home with a 10-Year ARM at a 5.25% rate vs. a 30-year fixed at 6.375%.
-Over 10 years, they saved nearly $25,000 in interest.
+Consider a buyer financing a $400,000 home with a 10/1 ARM at 5.25% compared with a 30-year fixed mortgage at 6.375%.

 If they refinanced before the adjustment or sold the home, they avoided higher payments entirely.